ecopque/ecommerce_project/README.md

 4. Order and checkout system
 5. Payment integration

+## Note
+To validate the CPF (Cadastro de Pessoa Física), i used this program from my repository: https://github.com/ecopque/cpf_validator

 ## How to Contribute

 Since the project is still being developed, contributions are welcome once the core structure is established.
 Stay tuned for future updates on how to contribute.